 Some argue a road trip is only as good as your playlist.
 Though a smoothly running car is just as great, there’s no denying a good series of songs can make those kilometres fly by.
-Prepare yourself for glimpses of nostalgia as we walk you through our top 15 road trip tunes, as voted by the Marshall office.
+Prepare yourself for glimpses of nostalgia as we walk you through our top 15 road trip tunes, as voted by the community on Marshall Batteries Facebook page

 1 Bruce Springsteen: “Born to Run”

 Written in the hype of the mid 70’s Springsteen’s “Born to Run,” has all the elements of a great road trip tune.
 Hard hitting tempo, potent lyrics, and the throaty power house of Springsteen’s voice cutting through the sax.

 2. Rihanna “Shut Up and Drive”

 Is it annoying to hear “Shut Up and Drive” being sung by Rihanna on repeat?
 Maybe.
 The great thing about this song is anybody can sing along after the first minute.
 Please don’t stop the music – you’re in for a sweet drive.

 3. Lynyrd Skynyrd “Sweet Home Alabama”